The Shoulder Joint

 Why Choose Shoulder Replacement?

-The main reason to have a shoulder replacement is to relieve pain.
+The main reason to have a shoulder replacement is to relieve your pain.
 If you need a shoulder replacement, Dr. Burns will choose one of the following procedures to repair your shoulder arthritis: anatomic total shoulder replacement, reverse shoulder replacement, or hemiarthroplasty (partial replacement, recommended in certain circumstances).

 Anatomic Total Shoulder Replacement